 In March 1912, the presidency was given to Yuan Shikai, a former Qing general.

-The Qing dynasty, the last imperial dynasty of China, lasted until 1912.
+In 1912, the Qing dynasty, the last imperial dynasty of China, came to an end.

 In 1915, Yuan Shikai proclaimed himself Emperor of China.

-In 1916, Yuan Shikai was forced to abdicate and re-establish the republic after facing condemnation.
+In 1916, Yuan Shikai was forced to abdicate and re-establish the republic after facing condemnation and opposition.

-In 1927, the Chinese Civil War began when KMT forces purged members of the Chinese Communist Party (CCP).
+In 1927, the Chinese Civil War began when Kuomintang (KMT) forces purged members of the Chinese Communist Party (CCP).

-In 1927, the alliance between the Kuomintang and the Chinese Communist Party (CCP) broke down after Chiang violently suppressed the CCP in Shanghai, marking the beginning of the Chinese Civil War.
+In 1927, the alliance between the Kuomintang and the Chinese Communist Party (CCP) broke down after Chiang violently suppressed the CCP and other leftists in Shanghai.

 In November 1931, the CCP declared areas of the country as the Chinese Soviet Republic (Jiangxi Soviet) in Ruijin, Jiangxi.

-In 1934, the Jiangxi Soviet was eliminated by the KMT armies, causing the CCP to initiate the Long March and relocate to Yan'an.
+In 1934, the Jiangxi Soviet was wiped out by the KMT armies, leading the CCP to initiate the Long March and relocate to Yan'an in Shaanxi.

 In 1937, Japan invaded other parts of China, precipitating the Second Sino-Japanese War.

-In 1947, constitutional rule was established in China, but many provisions of the ROC constitution were never implemented in mainland China due to the ongoing civil war.
+In 1947, constitutional rule was established in China, but many provisions of the ROC constitution were never implemented in mainland China due to ongoing unrest.

 On October 1949, CCP Chairman Mao Zedong formally proclaimed the People's Republic of China in Tiananmen Square, Beijing.